All Episodes

 No, two quick thoughts.

-I guess first of all, what are Germany's other options for natural gas?
+I guess, first of all, what are Germany's other options for natural gas?

-Um, us, you know, we could come in and build them something, partner with other nations.
+You know, we could come in and build them something, partner with other nations.

-We there's always, I'm not an energy expert per se, but I have worked enough in the field to know that we don't have to get it from Russia.
+There's always, I'm not an energy expert per se, but I have worked enough in the field to know that we don't have to get it from Russia.

-Yeah, I know a couple of years ago I had uh Polish Secretary of State Anders on the show talking about concerns about this particular relationship.
+Yeah, I know a couple of years ago I had Polish Secretary of State Anders on the show talking about concerns about this particular relationship.

 Can I just say one more thing on that?